 ASSESSMENT WITHOUT LEVELS

 The National Curriculum and assessment in schools has undergone some radical changes in the last few years.
-The introduction of a new curriculum has seen very different content in comparison to the ‘old’ curriculum.
+The introduction of a new curriculum in 2014 has seen very different content in comparison to the ‘old’ curriculum.
 Many of the old objectives in the new curriculum have shifted to lower year groups in a more rigorous and challenging curriculum.

 Assessment, under the direction of the Department of Education (DfE) is now a system which removes the old assessment grades (e.g. 2a, 2b, 2c etc) that have been with us for many years.